jakobabesser/jakobabesser.github.io/index.md

 ---

 I am a senior scientist at Fraunhofer IDMT with a focus on applied research in music information retrieval & machine listening applying techniques from machine learning / deep learning and audio signal processing.
-Also, I have a passion for playing & teaching music (bass guitar & percussion), photography, cooking, sport, and my family.
+Also, I have a big passion for playing & teaching music (bass guitar & percussion).

 ## News and Projects: